honey66clover/InsightDataEngineeringCodingChallenge/README.md

+This is for the spring section coding challenge of insight data program.

 For the second problem, numpy package is used to store and manipulate array.
 The second problem is to find out the running median of a stream of integers.
 Each integer is the numbers of words of a line.